 Whether or not a tyre can be repaired is subject to the damage and location of the puncture.
 For safety reason only a puncture in the tyre tread should be repaired, never the sidewall.

 Always have it repaired by a specialist.
-Motorcare Service Centres are professionals.
+Motorcare Service Centre are professionals.
 All repairs are done according to the strictest safety guidelines.

 Can all punctures be repaired?

 No, not all problems can be repaired.
 That’s why it’s so important to have it checked by a specialist.
 If the puncture is located within the tread area, the tyre can usually be repaired.
 If the puncture is located on the tyre’s shoulder or sidewall areas however, it should not be repaired.